-The Coronagraph Instrument (CGI) will have imaging and spectroscopy modes to perform a technology demonstration to directly image exoplanets.
-The CGI will be the first instrument on a space telescope to make use of numerically optimized, precision-fabricated coronagraph masks; large-format deformable mirrors for high-order wavefront control; a low-order wavefront sensing and control system; and electron-multiplying CCD detectors for low-flux photon counting.
+The Coronagraph Instrument will have imaging and spectroscopy modes to perform a technology demonstration to directly image exoplanets.
+The Coronagraph will be the first instrument on a space telescope to make use of numerically optimized, precision-fabricated coronagraph masks; large-format deformable mirrors for high-order wavefront control; a low-order wavefront sensing and control system; and electron-multiplying CCD detectors for low-flux photon counting.
 For technical information about the cornongraph please visit the IPAC page.